CTE Instructor FAQs

 HOW CAN I EVALUATE MY CTE PROGRAMS AND CLASSROOMS FOR EQUITY AND GENDER FAIRNESS?

-Classrooms and labs should be appealing and welcoming to students of both genders.
+Classrooms and labs should be appealing and be welcoming to students of both genders.
 Both males and females should be represented in posters, text illustrations, promotional materials, and media used in instruction.
 Gender neutral language should be used in both instruction and promotion of the program.
 Appropriately sized tools, safety equipment, and attire should be provided for each student.
 Harassment or different treatment of any kind should not be permitted.
 Sexual harassment should be promptly and appropriately handled according to the district's policies.

 HOW CAN WE INCREASE OUR NONTRADITIONAL ENROLLMENTS IN CTE PROGRAMS?